smedina-btf/slack-approval/README.md

   - `SLACK_CHANNEL_ID`

     - Channel ID for which you want to send approval.

+  - `ENVIROMENT`

+    - Environment deployment name as text.
+Only for info purpose.

 - Set `timeout-minutes`
   - Set the time to wait for approval.